Chris Okey: Los Angeles Dodgers

 On January 3, 2024, Okey signed a minor league contract with the Los Angeles Dodgers and he was assigned to the Triple–A Oklahoma City Baseball Club to start the season.
 He played in 45 games, batting .236/.283/.327 with two home runs, 13 RBI, and four stolen bases.
 Okey elected free agency following the season on November 4.

 On January 24, 2025, Okey re-signed with the Dodgers organization on a new minor league contract.
-He returned to Oklahoma City, now called the Comets, and batted .228 in 42 games.
-He elected free agency on November 6.
+He returned to Oklahoma City, newly rebranded as the Comets, and batted .228/.280/.336 with three home runs and 23 RBI in 42 games.
+Okey elected free agency following the season on November 6.

 Personal life

 Okey's father, Chuck, played college football at Presbyterian College.
 His mother, Kim, was a cheerleader for Clemson.
 He has two older brothers, Chase and Mitch.